MontiCore/feature-diagram/fd-lang/src/main/grammars/de/monticore/FeatureConfiguration.md

   ```

 #### Symbols exported by partial FC in the stored symboltable:
-No symbols are exported from an FC model.
+No symbols are exported from a partial FC model by default.
+If language engineers intend to export
+`FeatureConfigurationSymbols` in the future, the Partial Feature Configuration tool, described in
+the [Readme][Readme], provides access to the serialization and deserialization.

 #### Context Conditions
 The existance of the feature diagram referred from a partial FC model is